Pricing Work by Anne Havel - "Use Last Year's Tax Return to Determine What You Need to Earn From Your Business"

 Artists and Makers are always thinking "time and materials" since it may seem that's all we've got.
 The time we invest in producing everything in the studio may be the primary driver, but there are many more considerations.

 STEP 1.
 Track direct materials cost.
-Take your total for the year and divide by the total number of pieces to get an average cost per piece.
+Take your total for the year and divide it by the total number of pieces to get an average cost per piece.
 [Note from Harriete: This method works if you make relatively similar items throughout the year.]

 STEP 2.
 Keep track of your hours of direct labor in each piece.